 NPM Tool Window

-package.json opened in the editor.
-Use the tool window to run npm scripts.
+Use the tool window to run npm or Yarn scripts.

-package.json files in your project, you can build a separate script tree for each of them and run scripts without abandoning the previously built trees.
+scripts property of the package.json file on which it was invoked.
+If you have several package.json files in your project, you can build a separate script tree for each of them and run scripts without dropping the previously built trees.
 Each tree is shown under a separate node.

 To build a tree of scripts, do one of the following: